Project A-ko: Sequels

+Project A-ko spawned a series of sequels which were original video animation (OVA) starting with Plot of the Daitokuji Financial Group in 1987, followed by Cinderella Rhapsody in 1988 and then FINAL in 1989.
 After this original series, a spin-off entitled A-ko the Vs (1990) was created and released in the OVA format.
 In this two-part series (a "Grey side" and "Blue side"), A-ko and B-ko are partners hunting monsters in an extraterrestrial environment, with no relationship to the previous series.
 Central Park Media released it as Project A-ko: Uncivil Wars.
+The film also spawned an American produced comic series, and a tabletop role playing game.